SkylineCommunications/dataminer-docs/develop/CICD/GitHub/GitHubReusableWorkflows/GitHub_Reusable_Workflows_Connector_Master_Workflow.md

 Performs static code analysis using [SonarCloud](https://www.sonarsource.com/products/sonarcloud/).
 This will check for common errors and bugs found within C# code, track code coverage of your tests, and ensure clean code guidelines.

 > [!NOTE]
 > For public repositories in SkylineCommunications, the analysis step uses the SONAR_TOKEN organization secret.
 For private repositories, you will need to create a repository secret with name SONAR_TOKEN (as private repositories cannot access the organization secret).
-You can find more information on secrets and on the [GitHub Secrets](xref:GitHub_Secrets) page.
+For more information, see [GitHub secrets and tokens](xref:GitHub_Secrets).

 ### Quality gate